Here’s a first look at Seattle Symphony’s Octave 9, a performance venue that morphs into different kinds of spaces

 The versatile new performance venue can adjust its acoustics to sound like everything from a classroom to a big hall to "sacred space."
 It also has 13 screens that can either encircle the room, creating a fully digital visual field, or be put away for a more lo-fi feel.

-At first glance, Octave 9, Seattle Symphony Orchestra’s new performance space at Benaroya Hall, might not look like much — it could pass as a circular, medium-sized conference room at an upscale business hotel, but with a strange, gray, undulating honeycomb of felt-like material on the low ceiling.
+At first glance, Octave 9, Seattle Symphony Orchestra’s new performance space at Benaroya Hall, might not look like much — it could pass as a circular, medium-size conference room at an upscale business hotel, but with a strange, gray, undulating honeycomb of feltlike material on the low ceiling.

 That honeycomb hints at Octave 9’s trick: the room sounds bigger than it looks.
-“Let me raise the ceiling by about 65 feet,” Tim Boot, of Meyer Sound (one of the symphony’s partners in the project), said during a preview demonstration Tuesday morning.
+“Let me raise the ceiling by about 65 feet,” Tim Boot, of Meyer Sound (one of the Symphony’s partners in the project), said during a preview demonstration Tuesday morning.
 Boot toggled on the “sacred space” setting of Octave 9’s high-tech sound system (which includes dozens of speakers and microphones) and smacked two wooden claves together.
 The tock echoed, seemingly from above.
 It sounded like we were in a cathedral.

 Boot took us through other sound-system settings, from “off” (the dry, absorbent sound of an unused recording studio) through “classroom,” “small room,” “medium room,” “big hall” and, finally, “sacred space,” with the reverb and liveliness of the same claves jumping to different levels with each setting.